arcus/Arcus_Labs_Orientation/arcus_orientation.md

 ### The initial request

-Your first point of contact with Arcus may be informal conversations with one or more Arcus staff members to determine whether or not your project would be a good fit, or you may go directly to [submitting a request for a new scientific project](https://pm.arcus.chop.edu/servicedesk/customer/portal/1) (note that you need to be behind CHOP's firewall to submit a request).
+Your first point of contact with Arcus may be informal conversations with one or more Arcus staff members to determine whether or not your project would be a good fit (emailing [arcus-support@chop.edu](mailto:arcus-support@chop.edu) is one great place to start), or you may go directly to [submitting a request for a new scientific project](https://support.arcus.chop.edu/servicedesk/customer/portal/6/create/307) (note that you need to be behind CHOP's firewall to submit a request).

 ### Review and assessment